Ruemena/discordx/docs/docs/discordx/decorators/index.md

 title: Decorators
 ---

-it simplifies your code and improves the readability!
+[Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) are special declarations that allow for greatly simplified code and accelerated development of your projects.

 ## Command